 Help End Marijuana Prohibition (HEMP) Party

-to re-legalise and regulate Cannabis for personal, medical and industrial use.
+Re-legalise and regulate Cannabis for personal, medical and industrial use.

-to allow for health education, home growing, and regulated sales through registered outlets which will separate Cannabis from the criminality of the black-market and end consequent associated corruption.
+Allow for health education, home growing, and regulated sales through registered outlets which will separate Cannabis from the criminality of the black-market and end consequent associated corruption.

-to allow medical use, utilising Cannabis’ painkilling, relaxing, anti nausea and healing properties.
+Allow medical use, utilising Cannabis’ painkilling, relaxing, anti nausea and healing properties.

-to establish a commercial hemp industry producing fuel, fibre, paper, textiles, food, oil and other environmentally sound products.
+Establish a commercial hemp industry producing fuel, fibre, paper, textiles, food, oil and other environmentally sound products.

-to release all those imprisoned for Cannabis alone and the removal of all records of previous criminal Cannabis convictions.
+Release all those imprisoned for Cannabis alone and the removal of all records of previous criminal Cannabis convictions.

-The time has now come for all Australian Cannabis consumers (medical, industrial, adults and their families) to recognise the HEMP Party as the true representatives of Cannabis law reform in the upcoming federal election.
+The time has now come for all Australian Cannabis consumers (medical, industrial, adults and their families) to recognise the HEMP Party as the true representatives of Cannabis law reform in the next federal election.

-With the facts now piling up that decades of successive federal governments and the recent number of other Parties taking far too long to sort out an outdated and spectacularly flawed prohibition on Cannabis, an ever increasing number of Australians have recognised the HEMP Party must be in Canberra to ensure genuine representation and experience is at the forefront, to guide and advise accurate policies are developed and implemented.
+With the facts now piling up that decades of successive federal governments and the recent number of other Parties taking far too long to sort out an outdated and spectacularly flawed prohibition on Cannabis, an ever increasing number of Australians have recognised the HEMP Party must be heard in Canberra to ensure genuine representation and experience is at the forefront, to guide and advise accurate policies are developed and implemented.

-With HEMP Senators in parliament, our attention will always be completely dedicated to overseeing Australian Governments, the opposition and other minor parties to ensure Cannabis law reforms are always adequately discussed, dealt with and implemented in a much more timely manner than has been demonstrated in the past.
+With or without HEMP Senators in parliament, our attention will always be completely dedicated to overseeing Australian Governments, the opposition and other minor parties to ensure Cannabis law reforms are always adequately discussed, dealt with and implemented in a much more timely manner than has been demonstrated in the past.

 The HEMP Party position on MEDICAL CANNABIS will ensure that Australian voices will be clearly heard at every government and international level when it comes to this issue.